Jesús Cintora

-Jesús Ángel Cintora Pérez (born 27 January 1977 in Ágreda, Castile and León) is a Spanish journalist and television presenter.
+Jesús Ángel Cintora Pérez (born 27 January 1977) is a Spanish journalist and television presenter from Ágreda, Castile and León.

 Training and career

 Cintora studied Journalism, in the field of Audiovisual Communication.
 He received his BA degree from University of Navarra in 1999.
-He has been Associate Professor at the Universidad Carlos III de Madrid.
+He has been associate professor at the Universidad Carlos III de Madrid.
 His first works were developed on the radio station Cadena SER of Soria, Pamplona and Zaragoza.
 He also worked for TVE Navarra, El Mundo, Marca, and Canal+ (Spanish satellite broadcasting company).
 Between 2002 and 2006 he was the coordinator of Hoy por hoy.

 Radio

 From 1996 to 2000, his first works in this area were developed on the radio station Cadena SER of Soria, Pamplona, Zaragoza and Madrid.

 In 2000 he was a member of the team that started digital broadcasts in Radio Marca.

 In 2000 he returned to Cadena SER Madrid.
 Between 2002 and 2006 he was the coordinator of the program Hoy por hoy, directed first by Iñaki Gabilondo and then Carles Francino since 2005.

 He then joined Hora 14 and Hora 25, fin de semana until March 2011, when he began to present the morning program of Cadena SER.

 On 11 November, the same year he was fired in a new restructuring of information services of this radio network.
 Days later, Cintora himself confirmed it by Twitter.